 Personal opinions would make the ratings submitted to Google unreliable.
 That’s why the concept of E-A-T was developed.

-The search quality raters guidelines and the concept of E-A-T are not reflections of what is in the algorithm itself.
+The search quality raters guidelines and the concept of E-A-T reflect the kinds of sites Google’s algorithm attempts to rank.

-There are no actual patents or research papers that establish those three concepts (expertise, authoritativeness, trustworthiness) are actual metrics or ranking factors.
+There are no actual patents or research papers that establish the existence of those three concepts (expertise, authoritativeness, trustworthiness) as ranking factors.

 There are concepts represented by E-A-T that can be expressed in real factors like links.
 Expertise, authoritativeness, trustworthiness are not actual ranking factors or ranking metrics in use by Google.

-If a web page receives many links from across the Internet, particularly from web pages about a certain topic, then the web page receiving the links can be understood as being authoritative for that topic.
+If a web page receives many links from across the Internet, particularly from web pages about similar topics, then the web page receiving the links can be understood as being authoritative for that topic.

-Ultimately, Google’s search results pages are about showing users what they expect to see when they make a search query.
+Ultimately, Google’s search results pages are about showing users what they expect to see.

 Many of Google’s patents and research papers that describe link analysis, content analysis and natural language processing all revolve around understanding what users want and understanding what web pages are about.